HanssonMagnus/HanssonMagnus.github.io/_posts/2020-03-02-Which-GNU-Linux-distro.md

 Arch based systems use a package management tool called pacman.
 If you run Arch or any Arch based system such as Manjaro or Parabola, this is what you will use.
 Gantoo uses Portage Package Manager.

+#### Stability
+Some distros are considered more stable than others.
+It usually has to do with the package manager (what it allows you to install from it) and how often the distro is updated.
+E.g. Debian is considered a stable distribution with older software, whereas e.g. Arch is considered a more unstable distribution but with newer software.
+Thus, depending on what you'll use the machine for stability might be a priority or not.

 #### Free software
 One should always opt for using free software and control as much as possible of the system.
 Note that there